Boston in the Summer

 For a full listing of performances and activities, visit Boston.com.
 Another resource for complete listings is the glossy magazine, The Improper Bostonian, as well as the alternative paper, DigBoston, both free at news boxes throughout the city.

 Bostix offers half-price tickets on the day of performance for many performing arts events.

 The Boston area has many movie theatres.
-For mainstream fare nearby, the Regal Fenway 13 neighbors the BU campus at the Landmark Center, 401 Park Drive, and the AMC Loews Boston Common 19 theatre is located at 175 Tremont Street.
+For mainstream fare nearby, the Regal Fenway 13 is close to the BU campus at the Landmark Center, 401 Park Drive.
+The AMC Loews Boston Common 19 theatre is located downtown at 175 Tremont Street.

 If you're more interested in restored classics, art house features, foreign films, limited release movies, documentaries, or cult classics, check out the Coolidge Corner Theatre, Kendall Square Cinema, Brattle Theatre, Museum of Fine Arts, and the Harvard Film Archive.